-The goal of this project is to control the ride height of a foiling moth with an ultra-sonic sensor.
+The goal of this project is to control the ride height of a foiling moth with an ultrasonic sensor.
 The ultrasonic sensor is an alternative to the existing mechanical “wand” based system.
-While not class legal, the development allows Kroova to continually hone its skills and show the teams capabilities.
+While not class legal, the development unlocks potential future electronic foiling possibilities and allows the Kroova team to continue to refine their skills.
 This is a project that involves many interdisciplinary aspects including mechanical design, composite engineering, software programming, electrical design, and control loop engineering.
 The Kroova team wants to specially thank Jamestown Distributors for sponsoring this project and making it possible.

 Advantages of Electronic Ride Height control

 The advantages of electronic ride height control are significant.
 Currently, every time the moth moves over small waves the wand skips along, and the flap on the foil moves as well, resulting in lost energy and higher drag.
 If the ultrasonic sensor was recording the ride height, not only would there be a drag reduction due to the lack of wand , but one could also filter out the chop, and the flap could stay at a more constant setting as it rides through the water.
 One could then tune the control loop (PID) to respond only to certain changes based on wind conditions, wave height and rider preference.
 In heavy chop for example the rider may choose to operate at a lower ride higher to increase control.